HiMaCon: Discovering Hierarchical Manipulation Concepts from Unlabeled Multi-Modal Data: Experiments

 \subsection{Evaluating Policy Performance with Learned Manipulation Concepts}

-\paragraph{Performance on Original Training Tasks} We first evaluate our concept discovery method on the same tasks used for concept training.
+\begin{itemize}[left=0em, itemsep=0pt, parsep=0pt] \item \textbf{Performance on Original Training Tasks} We first evaluate our concept discovery method on the same tasks used for concept training.
 As shown in the \textbf{\textit{L90-90}} results (Tab.~\ref{tab:main-results}), our approach consistently outperforms all baselines with both policy architectures.
 The performance gap between our method and \textit{Next}/\textit{InfoCon} demonstrates the importance of multi-hierarchical sub-goal modeling, while improvements over \textit{All} highlight the value of explicitly capturing cross-modal correlations.
-Our method also surpasses \textit{DecisionNCE} variants despite not requiring language supervision, validating the effectiveness of our self-supervised objectives.

-\paragraph{Transfer to Long-Horizon Tasks} To evaluate concept transferability to more complex compositions, we apply concept encoders trained on LIBERO-90 \textit{directly} to LIBERO-LONG demonstrations featuring novel long-horizon tasks.
+Our method also surpasses \textit{DecisionNCE} variants despite not requiring language supervision, validating the effectiveness of our self-supervised objectives. \item \textbf{Transfer to Long-Horizon Tasks} To evaluate concept transferability to more complex compositions, we apply concept encoders trained on LIBERO-90 \textit{directly} to LIBERO-LONG demonstrations featuring novel long-horizon tasks.
 The \textbf{\textit{L90-L}} results show our method maintains its performance advantage in this challenging transfer setting.
-This demonstrates that our approach learns manipulation concepts that effectively decompose hierarchical tasks, enabling policies to better handle novel complex task compositions requiring sequential execution of multiple sub-goals.

-\paragraph{Generalization to Novel Environments} We further test generalization by applying concept encoders trained on LIBERO-90 \textit{directly} to LIBERO-GOAL demonstrations featuring unseen environments and tasks.
+This demonstrates that our approach learns manipulation concepts that effectively decompose hierarchical tasks, enabling policies to better handle novel complex task compositions requiring sequential execution of multiple sub-goals. \item \textbf{Generalization to Novel Environments} We further test generalization by applying concept encoders trained on LIBERO-90 \textit{directly} to LIBERO-GOAL demonstrations featuring unseen environments and tasks.
 The \textbf{\textit{L90-G}} results show our method continues to outperform all baselines in this challenging scenario.
-This indicates our approach discovers fundamental manipulation primitives that transfer effectively across environmental variations.

-\paragraph{Impact of Multi-Modal Observations} Our ablation study (Tab.~\ref{tab:modal_ablation}) shows that performance consistently improves as more modalities are incorporated.
-The most significant drops occur when removing proprioceptive information, highlighting its importance for grounding visual observations with physical interaction states and confirming the value of our cross-modal correlation approach.
+This indicates our approach discovers fundamental manipulation primitives that transfer effectively across environmental variations. \item \textbf{Impact of Multi-Modal Observations} Our ablation study (Tab.~\ref{tab:modal_ablation}) shows that performance consistently improves as more modalities are incorporated.
+The most significant drops occur when removing proprioceptive information, highlighting its importance for grounding visual observations with physical interaction states and confirming the value of our cross-modal correlation approach. \end{itemize}